mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 * `GetNaturalSize` returns the natural size of the view

-* `GetHeightForWidth` invoked by the size negotiation algorithm if we have a fixed width.
+* `GetHeightForWidth` Returns the height for a given width.
+Invoked by the size negotiation algorithm if we have a fixed width.
-* `GetWidthForHeight` invoked by the size negotiation algorithm if we have a fixed height.
+* `GetWidthForHeight` Returns the width for a given height.
+Invoked by the size negotiation algorithm if we have a fixed height.

 * Override the `OnRelayout` method to position and resize. `OnRelayout` is called during the relayout process at the end of the frame immediately after the new size has been set on the view. i.e after size negotiation is complete.